 At your first session, your Physio will take a detailed history of your injury and assess the injured area to get the best diagnosis.
 Once this has been established, your Physio will develop a plan not just to ease the pain but to address the underlying issue of what caused the pain or injury to begin with.
 The plan will also address strategies to decrease the chance of the injury happening again.

 How long will it take to reduce the pain and get rid of it permanently?

 There is no magic answer to this question.
 It will depend on the type of injury, how long you’ve had it and the damage done.
 Your recovery plan will have a lot to do with the consistency of staying on the plan with the right exercises at home.
-Your Physio will give you an estimate of time of recovery, mostly as your strength and control is regained.
+Your Physio will give you an estimate of the time of recovery, mostly as your strength and control are regained.

 What should I avoid?

 Depending on the severity of the injury, your Physio probably won’t prescribe bed rest for long periods.
 It’s often much better to do light exercise, and they will work with you and your back for the best cause of action for your problem.
 You’ll be advised what things to modify and what to incorporate into your daily life.

 Do I have to stop going to the gym?

 Again, it depends on your injury, but that doesn’t mean avoiding the gym or training sessions altogether.
 Sometimes you’ll be able to incorporate a moderated program that you can tailor at your gym.